ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Experiments

 \subsection{Individual Performance}

 Next, we examine the relative effectiveness of both the actor and the critic.
-To do this, we train an actor and critic via ACC-Debate.
-Then, during the debate, we pair the trained actor with an untrained critic and pair the trained critic with an untrained actor.
+To do this, we train an actor and critic via ACC-Collab.
+Then, during deliberation, we pair the trained actor with an untrained critic and pair the trained critic with an untrained actor.
 In Table \ref{tab:actor_critic_ablation}, column ``Actor" corresponds to the former, while ``Critic" corresponds to the latter.
 On average, the trained actor attains higher accuracy compared to the trained critic, this aligns with intuition as the actor is responsible for providing answers while the critic plays a supporting role.
 In most cases, the trained actor (paired with an untrained critic) outperforms SFT and DebateGPT.
-When the trained actor is paired with a trained critic (either ACC-Debate or ACC-Debate+), its performance is further improved.
+When the trained actor is paired with a trained critic (either ACC-Collab or ACC-Collab+), its performance is further improved.